KylinC/KylinC.github.io/_posts/2024-03-07-InternLMVL.md

+### Training

+#### Pretraining

+During the pre-training phase, the LLM remains constant while both the vision encoder and Partial LoRA are fine- tuned to align the visual tokens with the LLM.

+#### SFT

+During this stage, we jointly fine- tune the vision encoder, LLM, and Partial LoRA.

 ### Reference

 [^1]: Dong, Xiaoyi, et al. "InternLM-XComposer2: Mastering free-form text-image composition and comprehension in vision-language large model." *arXiv preprint arXiv:2401.16420* (2024).